Skip to content

 Which French region best suits a garden wedding?

-Provence-Alpes-Côte d'Azur for Mediterranean palace gardens and olive-grove agricultural settings (5 of 10 venues).
-Grand Est for the formal historic gardens of Champagne and the Marne (2 venues with Forestier-designed and Le Nôtre-attributed grounds).
-Centre-Val de Loire for an English-style wooded park 75 km from Paris.
+Provence-Alpes-Côte d'Azur for Mediterranean palace gardens and olive-grove agricultural settings (the largest cluster in the collection).
+Grand Est for the formal historic gardens of Champagne and the Marne (with Forestier-designed and Le Nôtre-attributed grounds).
+Centre-Val de Loire and Pays de la Loire for English-style wooded parks and Orangerie estates within easy reach of Paris and the Atlantic coast.
 Auvergne-Rhône-Alpes for green-oak parkland in the Drôme provençale.
-Occitanie for boxwood-lined lavender-and-rose architecture near Uzès.
+Occitanie for boxwood-lined lavender-and-rose architecture near the town of Uzès.

 What is mandatory accommodation, and which garden venues require it?